CytoidCommunity/Cytoid-wiki/docs/en/charting/cytoidio/upload.md

 ### Unauthorized error

 It means your login time has expired.
-You can refresh the page, login, and try again.
+You can refresh the page, log in, and try again.
 Unless it’s a server problem, you can try uploading the level.

  ![Unauthorized](./_sources_upload.md/4.png){.side-img}